 Our animals

-At our heart, we are a livestock farm focussing on Britain’s rare and native breeds.
-Our English Longhorn and Beef Shorthorn cattle roam as registered pedigree herds, while our Manx Loaghtan sheep – a breed once considered at risk of extinction – now thrive here in the country’s largest flock.
+At our heart, we are a livestock farm raising native and rare British breeds slowly, with intention and care.
+Our English Longhorn and Beef Shorthorn cattle graze as registered pedigree herds, while our Manx Loaghtan sheep, a breed once considered at risk of extinction, now thrive here as the country’s largest flock.
 Tamworth pigs and Boer goats feature too.

 Regenerative farming methods